truvami/docs/docs/Functional Descriptions/02-tag-l.md

 ## General Overview and Information

-The truvami tag L device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer and a hall sensor into one compact device.
+The Truvami tag L device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer and a hall sensor into one compact device.